apache/pulsar/site2/docs/concepts-messaging.md

 ### Retry letter topic

-Retry letter topic allows you to store the messages that failed to be consumed and retry consuming them later.
-With this method, you can custom the interval to retry the delivery of the messages, and subscribers automatically subscribe to the retry letter topic and re-consume it.
-When the specified maximum number of retries is reached, the unconsumed messages are moved to a [dead letter topic](#dead-letter-topic) for manual processing.
+The retry letter topic allows you to store the messages that failed to be consumed and retry consuming them later.
+With this method, you can customize the interval at which the messages are redelivered.
+Consumers on the original topic are automatically subscribed to the retry letter topic as well.
+Once the maximum number of retries has been reached, the unconsumed messages are moved to a [dead letter topic](#dead-letter-topic) for manual processing.

 The diagram below illustrates the concept of the retry letter topic.
 ![](assets/retry-letter-topic.svg)